nikolasbasler/BPhage/README.md

         - Fasta file and merged genomad and checkv table with >= 50%-complete phages, >= 50%-complete unclassified viruses (containing contigs that are either "Unclassified" or classified only as "Viruses") and Picobirnaviridae (no completeness threshold) for own dataset and for the additional datasets (Deboutte, Bonilla, Busby):
             - `output/bphage_ALL_1kb_phages.*`, `output/bphage_ALL_1kb_unclassified_viruses.*`, `output/bphage_picobirna.*`
             - `output/other_studies_phages.*`, `output/other_studies_unclassified_viruses.*`, `other_studies_picobirna.*` (the latter is empty because there are not Picobirnas in the additional datasets)
-- Clustering with additional datasets:
+- Clustering with additional datasets: `clustering_with_additional_datasets.slrm`
     - Requires: Filtered assembly and contigs from additional datasets in `output/`
-    - Output: Fasta with "bphage and others" contigs, clustered like the cross-sample clustering above (95% ANI over 85% length of the shorter sequence)
+    - Output: File with cluster information, i.e. which contigs are 95%/85cov similar to bphage contigs: `output/bphage_and_others_clusters.tsv`

 ### Mapping
 - Prepare mapping: `scripts/HPC/prepare_mapping.slrm`